Quantitative psychology: Graduate

 Quantitative psychologists may possess a doctoral degree or a master's degree.
 Due to its interdisciplinary nature and depending on the research focus of the university, these programs may be housed in a school's college of education or in their psychology department.
 Programs that focus especially in educational research and psychometrics are often part of education or educational psychology departments.
 These programs may therefore have different names mentioning "research methods" or "quantitative methods", such as the "Research and Evaluation Methodology" Ph.D. from the University of Florida or the "Quantitative Methods" degree at the University of Pennsylvania.
 However, some universities may have separate programs in their two colleges.
 For example, the University of Washington has a "Quantitative psychology" degree in their psychology department and a separate "Measurement & Statistics" Ph.D. in their college of education.
 Others, such as Vanderbilt University's Ph.D. in Psychological Sciences, are jointly housed across two psychology departments.

 Universities with a mathematical focus include McGill University's "Quantitative Psychology and Modeling" program and Purdue University's "Mathematical and Computational Psychology" degrees.
 Students with an interest in modeling biological or functional data may go into related fields such as biostatistics or computational neuroscience.

 Doctoral programs typically accept students with only bachelor's degrees, although some schools may require a master's degree before applying.
-After the first two years of studies, graduate students typically earn a Master of Arts in Psychology, Master of Science in Statistics or Applied statistics, or both.
+After the first two years of studies, graduate students typically earn a Master of Arts in Psychology, Master of Science in Statistics or Applied Statistics, or both.
 For example, most students in the University of Minnesota's "Quantitative and Psychometric Methods" Ph.D. program are also Master of Science students in the School of Statistics.
 Additionally, several universities offer minor concentrations in quantitative methods, such as New York University.

 Companies that produce standardized tests such as College Board, Educational Testing Service, and American College Testing are some of the largest private sector employers of quantitative psychologists.
 These companies also often provide internships to students in graduate school.

 Shortage of qualified applicants

+In 1990, an influential paper titled "Graduate Training in Statistics, Methodology, and Measurement in Psychology" was published in the American Psychologist journal.
+This article discussed the need for increased and up-to-date training in quantitative methods for psychology graduate programs in the United States.
 In August 2005, the American Psychological Association expressed the need for more quantitative psychologists in the industry—for every PhD awarded in the subject, there were about 2.5 quantitative psychologist position openings.
 Due to a lack of applicants in the field, the APA created a Task Force to study the state of quantitative psychology and predict its future.
 Domestic U.S. applicants are especially lacking.
 The majority of international applicants come from Asian countries, especially South Korea and China.
 In response to the lack of qualified applicants, the APA Council of Representatives authorized a special task force in 2006.
 The task force was chaired by Leona S. Aiken from Arizona State University.